panzerdp/dmitripavlutin.com/content/posts/2019-08-06-open-source-successful/index.md

 Having a decent code coverage builds trust in the quality of your code.
 Do not forget to invest in non-functional requirements also, like supporting many environments and have few dependencies.

-Try to communicate with the users of your project.
+Try to communicate with the users of the project.
 They will often report issues and suggest improvements.
 Favor polite and constructive communication: your goal is to attract contributors.

-If you want to know more, I recommend looking at ["Producing Open Source Software"](https://producingoss.com/) free book.
+If you want to know more, I recommend reading ["Producing Open Source Software"](https://producingoss.com/) free book.

 *What other tactics do you know to make an open source project successful?*